Internet-of-People/iop-profile-server/docs/ARCH-PS-Fundamentals.md

 ## Projects

 The development of the profile server consists of several projects.
-Besides the main Profile Server project, there are two projects that the profile server itself depends on:
+Besides the main profile server project, there are two projects that the profile server project itself depends on:

- * Profile Server Crypto library which implements the Ed25519 cryptography subsystem.
+ * Profile Server Crypto library which implements the Ed25519 cryptographic subsystem.
  * Profile Server Protocol library which implements IoP Network Protocol.

 Besides that there are projects to support the development: